workattech/machine-coding-feedback/README.md

-# Design Snake And Ladder | Machine Coding
+# Design Snake And Ladder Game | Machine Coding

-This is my attempt at mock machine coding in Java for a snake and ladder application.
+This is my attempt at mock machine coding in Java for a snake and ladder game application.
 ##### Challenge posted by [workat.tech](https://workat.tech/) on [this link.](https://workat.tech/machine-coding/practice/snake-and-ladder-problem-zgtac9lxwntg)

 ## Problem Statement: